OSGeo/gdal/gdal/doc/source/drivers/raster/nitf.rst

    -  NC is the default value, and means no compression.
    -  C3 means JPEG compression and is only available for the CreateCopy() method.
 The QUALITY and PROGRESSIVE JPEG-specific creation options can be used.
+See the :ref:`raster.jpeg` driver.
-See the `JPEG driver documentation <frmt_jpeg.html>`__.
-Starting with GDAL 1.7.0, multi-block images can be written.
+      Multi-block images can be written.
    -  M3 is a variation of C3.
 The only difference is that a block map is written, which allow for fast seeking to any block.
 (Starting with GDAL 1.7.0.)